Xinyi371/HansenHeLab.github.io/_pages/05_Positions.md

 Qualifications for Computational Postdoctoral Fellow

-* Recent Ph.D in bioinformatics and related areas
+* Recent Ph.D in bioinformatics, computer science, statistics or related areas
-* Strong programming skills (Python, Perl, C, C++, Java, R)
+* Strong programming skills (Python or R preferred)
+* Familiarity with high performance computing in a cluster environment is an asset
 * Knowledge of epigenetics, genomics, genetics and cancer biology is an asset
 * Background in next generation sequencing data analysis is an asset
 * Demonstrated excellent publication record of scientific achievement